Skip to main content

 4 min read

-When we read a book such as Mary Shelley's Frankenstein we will conjure up various images of Victor Frankenstein, even though the classic black and white film used a mad scientist archetype, which however, is not in the novel at all.
-There's nothing wrong with borrowing this popular movie icon to fit Shelley's story if ever you begin to read it.
-Either way, the point is, Victor Frankenstein, (like many fictional literary characters) will work your imagination; we take on the job of visualising or bringing characters to life through interpretation—this is where the work of the author ends and where we begin.
+There's nothing wrong with borrowing this popular movie icon to visualise Shelley's words.
+Victor Frankenstein, (like many fictional literary characters) have to form into your concept of what they might be; we take on the job of visualising or bringing characters to life through interpretation—this is where the work of the author ends and where we begin.

 The cartoonist and illustrator does exactly the same with character creation or the composition of visual comedy.
 Symbols, pop culture, stereotypes, tropes and memes are all tools.
 We all saw the caricatures of Trump that saturated Instagram, especially the tantruming child or cry baby?
 This man has been symbolised, mocked and postured more than most political figures I can think of, to be honest.